RSC-RP/rnaseq_count_nf/README.md

 ## Conda Environment

-Find your project code by listing all your projects on the Cybertron terminal.
+Find your Account code and partition.

 ```
 # lists all HPC project names that you have access to use
-project info
+sshare -o "Account,Partition%20"
 ```

-Grab an interactive session compute node and activate the conda environment.
+Grab an interactive session compute node and activate the mamba environment.
 It is also be best practice to use `tmux` or `screen` to ensure that if at the session is disconnected, then you’re nextflow workflow (if running) won’t end with SIGKILL error.

-Change the `QUEUE` and `NAME` variables in the code chunk below to be accurate for your Cybertron projects.
+Change the `ACCOUNT` and `PARTITION` variables in the code chunk below to be accurate for your Sasquatch projects.

 ```
 tmux new-session -s nextflow

-# the variable 'NAME' will be an HPC project that you have access to
-NAME="RSC_adhoc"
-QUEUE="paidq"
-qsub -I -q $QUEUE -P $(project code $NAME) -l select=1:ncpus=1:mem=8g -l walltime=8:00:00
+srun --account=$ACCOUNT --partition=$PARTITION --nodes 1 --ntasks 4 --cpus-per-task 1 --pty --mem=32G --time=15:00:00 /bin/bash

-cd ~/rnaseq_count_nf
+cd /data/hps/assoc/private/{ASSOC}/user/{YOURUSERNAME}/rnaseq_count_nf
 ```

-If you don’t have conda installed yet, please follow these [directions](http://gonzo/confluence_rsc_docs/general_info.html#setting-up-conda-environments-on-cyberton).
-You may stop following the directions after the conda deactivate step.
+If you don’t have conda installed yet, please follow these [directions](http://gonzo/hpcGuide/InstallingSoftware.html#mamba-conda).

-Next, for the conda environment to be solved, you will need to set channel_priority to flexible in your conda configs as well.
-To read more about conda environments and thier configurations, check out the [documentation](https://docs.conda.io/projects/conda/en/latest/commands/config.html#conda-config).

 ```
 # check config settings